Due to COVID-19 restrictions, a selection of on-campus papers will be made available via distance and online learning for eligible students.

-- Discuss and critically evaluate some contested issues related to counselling/psychotherapy.
+- Discuss and critically evaluate some key and contested issues related to counselling/psychotherapy

-- Apply their understanding of the role and functioning of counselling to societal issues.
+- Apply their understanding of the role and functioning of counselling in relation to some societal issues

-- Demonstrate a basic critical understanding of the contested nature of the purpose and process of different counselling modalities.
+- Demonstrate a basic understanding of what type of differences distinguish one approach of counselling from another